hooper21/.meta/README.md

-# Specification of gitData configuration
+# Specification of GitData project and data configuration
 A configuration file of your data **COULD** use next formats: JSON, XML or PHP (array confiration file like used by Laravel), but **SHOULD** contains an information of correct structure:
 - [Information project block](#information-block)